SymfonyCasts/design-patterns/sfcasts/strategy.md

 ## Passing in and Using the Strategy

-We're ready for the 3rd and final step fro this pattern: allow an `AttackType` interface to be passed into `Character` so that we can use it below.
-So, quite literally, we're going to add a new argument here: `private` - so it's also a property - type-hinted with the `AttackType` interface (so we can allow any `AttackType` to be passed in) and call it `$attackType`.
+We're ready for the 3rd and final step for this pattern: allow an `AttackType` interface to be passed into `Character` so that we can use it below.
+So, quite literally, we're going to add a new argument: `private` - so it's also a property - type-hinted with the `AttackType` interface (so we can allow any `AttackType` to be passed in) and call it `$attackType`.

-Below,remove this comment... because now, instead of doing the logic *manually*, we'll say `return $this->attackType->performAttack($this->basedDamage)`.
+Below, remove this comment... because now, instead of doing the logic *manually*, we'll say `return $this->attackType->performAttack($this->baseDamage)`.

 And we're done!
 Our `Character` class is now leveraging the *strategy* pattern.
 It allows someone *outside* of this class to pass in an `AttackType` object,